Flawedbits/.github/profile/README.md

 ## Heythere 👋

-Welcome to Flawedbits Productions, an organization mainly focused on game devolopment.
+Welcome to Flawedbits Productions, an organization mainly focused on game development.